telekom/sysrepo-plugin-hardware/README.md

 lshw
 ```

-The libyang and sysrepo dependencies should be compiled from their public repositories `libyang1` branches.
+The `main` or `master` branch should be compiled using the the master branches of `libyang` and `sysrepo`.
+The `libyang1` branch is outdated and only works with the old versions of libyang and sysrepo.

 ### Build